 The dulce de zapallo made with pumpkin was very good –should probably call it dulce de calabaza.
-The acorn squash was a disappointment, it lacked flavor and didn’t absorb the panela and spices compared to the butternut squash which had great flavor, perfect consistency and a nice color also.
-So my recommendation is to try this with butternut squash or pumpkin (when they are in season).
-I also recommend buying an organic squash or pumpkin for this dessert since you will be cooking the skin.
+The acorn squash wasn’t as good, it lacked flavor and didn’t absorb the panela and spices compared to the butternut squash which had great flavor, perfect consistency, and a nice color.
+So I recommend trying this with butternut squash or pumpkin (when they are in season).
+I also recommend buying an organic squash or pumpkin for this dessert since you will cook the skin.

 Dulce de zapallo or candied squash in spiced syrup

 - 1 medium squash or small pumpkin about 2 lbs – organic if possible